Karl-HeinzSchneider/WoW-DragonflightUI/README.md

 # DragonflightUI

-World of Warcraft (classic) Addon to bring the new Retail WoW to WoW Classic!
+World of Warcraft (classic) Addon to bring the new Retail UI to WoW Classic!

 View on Curseforge: https://www.curseforge.com/wow/addons/dragonflight-ui-classic